intotherealworld/summer-toolkit/README.md

 # summer-toolkit

-The toolkit for ths Summer(https://github.com/intotherealworld/summer)
+The toolkit for ths Summer(https://github.com/intotherealworld/summer).
+However, it is not only for the summer, then you can use it for your FastAPI base applications if you comply with a little rule for RouterScanner.

 summer-toolkit provides several helping modules.
 - RouterScanner: scan and include APIRouters which comply with the naming rule automatically